perseusrealdeal/PerseusDarkMode/README.md

 Solution was designed to support your apps running on such brilliant apple devices like, you know, my favorite one and my the first one is iPod Touch iOS 9.3.5 (5th, 13G36).

-Using this solution allow you design the code of your app applying the Apple's Dark Mode for your early Apple devices with no need make any changes then.
+Using this solution allows you design the code of your app applying the Apple's Dark Mode for your early Apple devices with no need make any changes then.

 Solution key statements
 -----------------------